polarBearYap/used-car-dealership-fyp/README.md

 ## Upcoming improvement
 <p align="justify">Although this FYP project has been completed, I have realized that there are many design flaws in my system.
 I only knew when I have finished reading the book <a href="https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1492034029">"Building Microservices"</a>, studied for the <a href="https://training.linuxfoundation.org/certification/kubernetes-cloud-native-associate">KCNA exam</a>, and research the latest AI practices from the book <a href="https://www.amazon.com/Designing-Machine-Learning-Systems-Production-Ready/dp/1098107969/">"Designing Machine Learning Systems"</a>.
 Due to time constraint, I am not managed to finish implementing this improved FYP project while currently studying other subjects.
 However, I will start implementing after the final examination is over.
 I will update the progress here when it is done.</p>

 1. <p align="justify"><b>API design</b>: In microservice architecture, the SHAP web service and River web service should not be tightly coupled with one another.
 If not, the system cannot benefit from indepdent deployability, ease of change, and technology heterogeneity.
-Besides, the API interface must be redesigned to reduce the occurrence of breaking changes that affect API consumer.
+Besides, the API interface must be redesigned to reduce the occurrence of breaking changes that affect API consumers.
 The API is described using OpenAPI specification (OAS) to automatically generate documentation using Swagger.
 The OAS file will be used by (1) <a href="https://stoplight.io/open-source/prism">Stoplight Prism</a> to create mock API server and used by (2) <a href="https://schemathesis.readthedocs.io/en/stable/">schemathesis</a> to automatically generate test cases.
 The purpose of these two tools is to thoroughly test the API before asking for QA approval using the <a href="https://www.jenkins.io/doc/book/pipeline/#overview">Jenkins pipeline</a>.</p>
 2. <p align="justify"><b>Model serving library</b>: Replace the Flask-RESTful framework (traditional web server) with <a href="https://www.ray.io/ray-serve">Ray Serve</a>.
 Ray Serve framework can support complex model inference service using custom business logic and multiple ML models, and indenpendent scaling of each model.</p>
 3. <p align="justify"><b>Kubernetes</b>: Instead of using Docker compose, Kubernetes is used instead to deploy the containers.
 It is because Kubernetes controllers and operators (custom controllers) can support various production use cases like service discovery, load balancing, failover, rollouts, rollbacks, observability, continuous delivery, and more without relying on manual set up nor vendor-specific cloud services.
 Besides, service mesh like <a href="https://linkerd.io/">Linkerd</a>, distributed streaming system like <a href="https://kafka.apache.org/">Apache Kafka</a>, and GitOps continuous delivery tool like <a href="https://argo-cd.readthedocs.io/en/stable/">Argo CD</a> can also be easily deployed along with the containers using a simple "helm install" command.
-Finally, these are all packaged with the web services using Helm charts to facilitate easy versioning and installation on any Kubernetes cluster.</p>
+Finally, these are all packaged with the web application and web services using Helm charts to facilitate easy versioning and installation on any Kubernetes cluster.</p>
 4. <p align="justify"><b>API & microservice security</b>: I am also going to implement API security, currently I haven't finish reading the <a href="https://www.amazon.com/Microservices-Security-Action-Prabath-Siriwardena/dp/1617295957">"Microservices Security in Action"</a>.
 Hence, I haven't have the full knowlege on how to implement the security mechanism.
 I will update after final examination is over.</p>